-All complaints and/or requests for definition of hazing are to be filed with the Marshall University Judicial Board, through the Judicial Affairs Office.
+All complaints and/or requests for definition of hazing are to be filed with Director of Judicial Affairs.

 LIABILITY

 Marshall University, as a state agency, cannot assume responsibility for loss of or damage to the personal property of students.
 Furthermore, the University cannot assume responsibility for personal injury to students.